joseph-x-li/warehouse-robots/README.md

  - Step
    - Thread/Block Implementation (archived in old_kernels_4.py)
  - Kernel
-   - Thread/Block Implementation with local caching (archived as kernel1 in old_kernels_4.py)
+   - (this one is not that interesting) Thread/Block Implementation with local caching (archived as kernel1 in old_kernels_4.py)
    - Thread/Block Implementation (archived as kernel2 in old_kernels_4.py)
    - Thread/Block Implementation with smart sorting (doing rn)

+Field is 1000 by 1000
+n_agents is 5000